zmjack/Dawnx/~Docs/DevNote/SqlGenerator.md

   ```

 - **WhereMatch**
-  Different from **WhereMatch**, this statement will perform an exact match:
+  Different from **WhereSearch**, this statement will perform an exact match:

   ```SQL
   /* SQL Server */